Stoney Baloney details local club

 In his time south of the border he published three books: two about football and one about opening and running a sweet shop in Walsall, near Birmingham.

-Upon his return to Aberdeenshire, Alex picked up golf again - something that he fondly remembered from his youth.
-He was even the 1986 Junior Champion at Stonehaven Golf Club.
+Upon his return to Aberdeenshire, Alex picked up golf again - something that he fondly remembered from his youth - he was the 1986 Junior Champion at Stonehaven Golf Club.

 He convinced his old friend from the club, Keith Douglas, to join him for the Winter League Doubles.